QuatreCentQuatre/manageMe/README.md

 manageMe
 =======
+Version - 3.1.0
+- Add function afterAllViewInitialize to have the possibility to trigger events after all view instances are created.

 Version - 3.0.1
 - Fix merging default value with data passed as params
 - Cleaning useless function in the viewManager